C-D-Lewis/fabricate.js/README.md

 ## Introduction

-The aim of `fabricate` is to allow a quick and expressive way to set up UI with a fluent API based on method chaining.
+The aim of `fabricate.js` is to allow a quick and expressive way to set up UI with a fluent API based on method chaining.
 This allows creating elements with styles, attributes, handlers, and child elements in an easy and predictable fashion.